 Skip to main content

-The earliest EDD calculated by ultrasound should be used for dating purposes.2 An ultrasound derived EDD is most accurate when determined in the first trimester.
-Accuracy decreases with advancing gestational age.
-For example, accuracy of an ultrasound EDD is ±7 days in the first trimester and ±10 days in the second trimester.
+The earliest ultrasound-derived EDD should be used for dating purposes.2 An ultrasound-derived EDD is most accurate when determined in the first trimester.

-AFP concentrations seen in NTD-affected and unaffected singleton pregnancies are well known.
-Therefore, an adjusted AFP MoM can be used to calculate an NTD risk in singleton pregnancies.
-AFP concentration data are insufficient, however, to allow similar calculations for twin and triplet pregnancies.
-Nevertheless, twin and triplet pregnancies can still be interpreted as screen positive or screen negative based on the AFP MoM.
+Alpha-fetoprotein (AFP) concentrations seen in NTD-affected and unaffected singleton pregnancies are well known; therefore, an adjusted AFP multiples-of-median (MoM) can be used to calculate an NTD risk in singleton pregnancies.

-Please call Quest Genomics Client Services at 866-GENE-INFO to discuss this case with a genetic counselor.
-Documentation of the abnormality in the family may enable a more specific risk assessment or indicate whether additional studies should be performed.
+Please, call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463) to talk with a genomic science specialist.
+Documentation of the abnormality in the family may enable a more specific risk assessment.

 References